LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 This is a common reason to include exception handling in your code.
 User input opens the door to a variety of erroneous figures and good programs account for this uncertainty.
-Without exceptions in these circumstances, a small typo could lead to any number of breaking errors down the stack trace.
+Without exceptions in these circumstances, a small typo could lead to any number of errors down the stack trace.

 .. index:: ! exception handling